remscodes/env-mode/README.md

 This library does not load environment variables from a `.env` files.

-It is supposed to be used in addition to a module or any framework that load these variables.
+It is supposed to be used in addition to any module or framework that load these variables.

 ## Usage